My approach

 I am an Internal Family Systems (IFS) informed therapist.
 IFS is an evidence-based therapy, which states that you are not broken, but have an internal system that is working very hard to try and help you based on old patterns.
 It views the psyche not as a unitary mind, but rather as a multiplicity of parts (e.g., “A part of me loves him, and a part of me hates him.”).

 IFS facilitates your connection to, and compassion for, your own parts.
 By internally witnessing and listening, you are able to directly understand the positive intent behind all of your thoughts, emotions, and behaviours.
 In getting to know your system, we go only as fast as the system allows.
-The intent is to gain your system’s trust so that we can access more wounded exiled parts which are burdened with extreme beliefs and emotions.
+The intent is to gain your system’s trust so that we can access more wounded exiled parts who are burdened with extreme beliefs and emotions.

 A primary mechanism of IFS is memory reconsolidation, by which we experientially open up memories and bring new information to them in order to change their emotional charge.
 IFS contends that our triggers come from implicit (unconscious) neural networks which are associated with traumatic memories.
 These do not need to be “big T” trauma, but can be “little t” trauma such as emotional misattunement in childhood.
 By experientially entering into memories, we are able to bring your present self to witness what was not well held and witnessed in the past, and provide any missing experience.